 Symptoms of hyperglycemia develop slowly over several days or weeks.
 The longer blood sugar levels stay high, the more serious symptoms may become.
 But some people who've had type 2 diabetes for a long time may not show any symptoms despite high blood sugar levels.

 Early signs and symptoms

-Recognizing early symptoms of hyperglycemia can help you treat the condition promptly.
+Recognizing early symptoms of hyperglycemia can help identify and treat it right away.
 Watch for: